5 Huge Snacking Trends (2023)

 Example of snack food that promotes its ability to improve mood.

 “Decluttering” and memory ingredients are also on the rise.
 Nootropics, sometimes called smart drugs, are ingredients said to boost mental function and performance.
-Globally, the nootropics market is forecast to reach $5.3B by 2026, a CAGR of 13.2%.
+Globally, the nootropics market is forecast to reach $29.24 billion by 2029, a CAGR of 15%.

 Among nootropic snacks are drinks and drink mixes like Brain Juice and Mental Mojo.